horeilly1101/fermat/README.md

 ## Description

-Fermat contains algorithms and data structures to efficiently compute many import results in number theory.
-Most methods are based off of `MATH 365` at Rice University and **A Friendly Introduction to Number Theory** by Joseph H. Silverman.
+Fermat contains algorithms and data structures to efficiently compute many important results in number theory.
+Most methods are based off of `MATH 365` at Rice University and *A Friendly Introduction to Number Theory* by Joseph H. Silverman.

 ### This library includes:

-- arithmetic functions and the dirichlet convolution
+- Arithmetic functions and the dirichlet convolution
-- continued fractions
+- Continued fractions
-- cryptographic operations and the RSA algorithm
+- Cryptographic operations and the RSA algorithm
-- efficient algorithms to solve common diophantine equations
+- Efficient algorithms to solve common diophantine equations
     - Linear, Sum of Squares, Pell-like, etc.
-- common factorization strategies
+- Common factorization strategies
-- primality testing (Rabin-Miller)
+- Primality testing (Rabin-Miller)
-- operations with quadratic reciprocity and the Jacobi symbol
+- Operations with quadratic reciprocity and the Jacobi symbol
-- random (large) prime generation
+- Random (large) prime generation
-- an algorithm to compute modular inverses
+- An algorithm to compute modular inverses
-- various utility methods
+- Various utility methods
-- and more to come ...
+- And more to come ...

 ## How to use